don-ferris/bash-scripts/README.md

 # bash-scripts
-This is just a collection of bash scripts that I wrote mostly just to make my life easier.
+This is a collection of bash scripts that I wrote just to make my life easier and to make any (Debian-based) client or server machine work the way I like.

 ***Fix "No valid subscxription error for Proxmox:***